Safeguarding

 -

-We recognise the personal dignity and rights of all people and will ensure all our policies and procedures reflect this.
+We recognise the personal dignity and rights of all people and will ensure all our policies and procedures will reflect this.

 -

-We believe all people should enjoy and have access to every aspect of the life of The Lay Community of Saint Benedict subject to legal obligations such as safety and safeguarding, which must be maintained.
+We believe all people should enjoy and have access to every aspect of the life of The Lay Community of Saint Benedict subject to legal obligations such as safety and safeguarding which must be maintained.

 -